 Mandatory books and supplies

-All students will have their own account created at the school's bookstore to cover the cost of mandatory books and supplies.
-All students are required to submit a book and supply list at the start of each semester to Advancing Futures.
+All young adults will have their own account created at the school's bookstore to cover the cost of mandatory books and supplies.
+All young adults are required to submit a book and supply list at the start of each semester to Advancing Futures.

 - $50 per year for part-time students